 Marketing Case Study (25 points) -- Students will make a short presentation to the class, analyzing a current marketing and branding approach in the news by a company or organization trying to build sales or support for a cause.
-As part of this assignment, students also will post what they learn on their personal marketing blog.
+As part of this assignment, students also will post what they learn on their marketing blog.
+It is preferred that you do this assignment as a team of two.

-Portfolio (50 points - Cover Letter and online LinkedIn profile) -- One of the first things that we will begin work on early in the term is marketing you!
+Portfolio (50 points - Cover Letter and online LinkedIn profile) -- One of the things that we will work on during the term is marketing you!
 Your Portfolio will consist of your online resume at LinkedIn.com and a Cover Letter.
-Besides a letter seeking employment or a promotion, we likely will craft a letter to your client outlining the marketing plan you have created, along with a letter soliciting further work as a marketing genius!
+We will craft cover letters that will not only get the attention of your audience but also impress your boss or a potential employer.